tpoisot/ms_pop_networks/ms_pop.md

 content analysis), meaning that it’s harder to miss an interaction if enough individuals are sampled.

-@poisot_dissimilarity_2012 showed that after more than a hundred independent sampling of a host–ectoparasite system, not all regional interactions are known.
+@poisot_dissimilarity_2012 showed that after more than a hundred independent samplings of a host–ectoparasite system, not all regional interactions are known.
 This bears two important consequences.
-First, the adequate sampling of potential interactions is a difficult task.
+First, the adequate sampling of potential interactions (in other words, the knowledge of the metaweb) is a difficult task.
 Second, the compilation of interactions observed at one sampling site between local populations is not the network of species interactions, which can only be reconstructed through numerous samplings (so as to be confident that an absence of link really indicates that the interaction is not possible).
-However, the realized interactions between populations will impact their local dynamics, and thus drive local ecological properties of the community [@bascompte_mutualistic_2009].
-In addition, because different realizations of a metaweb will show interaction turnover, it is important than we now focus our effort on understanding population-level interaction networks, because this seems the only way to understand the different between potential and realized interactions, which is required to advance toward a biogeography theory of interactions.
+However, the realized interactions between populations will impact their local dynamics, and thus drive local ecological properties of the community [@bascompte_mutualistic_2009], whereas having only a knowledge of the species interactions implies making the assumption that all of these interactions are realized locally.
+In addition, because different realizations of a metaweb will show interaction turnover, it is important that we now focus our effort on understanding population-level interaction networks, because this seems the only way to understand the different between potential and realized interactions, which is required to advance toward a biogeography theory of interactions.
 So that we can understand the relationship between the structure of potential and realized networks, *i.e.* in the terms of
 @poisot_dissimilarity_2012, the differences between a metaweb and its realizations, it is important to understand the ecological factors involved in making populations interact.

 The goal of this paper is to evaluate how several families of mechanisms and ecological processes can create turnover in species interactions.
 We